Zackptg5/Audio-Modification-Library/README.md

 AudModLib is a compatibility framework that allows the seamless integration of multiple audio mods for Magisk installs.
 [More details in support thread](https://forum.xda-developers.com/apps/magisk/mod-audio-modification-library-t3745466).

 ## Change Log
+### v1.4.5 - 2.xx.2018
+* Fixed vendor files in bootmode for devices with separate vendor partitions
+* Added detection of more policy files

 ### v1.4.4 - 2.16.2018
 * Fix prop logic for prop files that have empty lines in them
 * Fix xml file music_helper/sa3d patching